Welcome to the Aiki-Aikido blog

 and looking at Aikido"

 Still, and in contrast to the blog's catchy title, in this blog you will not find objective explanations on Aiki or Aikido whatsoever.
-But you may want to read about what I have to say about this Aiki in particular and about my thoughts on Aiki and Aikido as well as about my journey in Aikido.
-To underline my line of thoughts I am using the words of the founder of Aikido, O-Sensei 2 Morihei Ueshiba 3 and I'm also using the words of other experts on the subject as I think them to be relevant to the topic in question.
+But you may want to read about what I have to say about the principle of non-resistance in particular and about my thoughts on Aiki and Aikido.
+To underline my line of thoughts I am taking the words of the founder of Aikido, O-Sensei 2 Morihei Ueshiba 3 as a reference and guideline and I' do the same with the words of other experts on the subject as I understand them and think them to be relevant to the topic in question.

-So then, since I came to realize about this Aiki, Aikido to me, now is a truly wonderful training method to find out about this Aiki, to experience this Aiki and to express this Aiki in action, in life, on and off the mats.
-All of which aren't a simple things to do, but to me nevertheless, seems like worth the effort.
+So then, since I came to realize about the principle of non-resistance, Aikido to me, now is a truly wonderful training method to find out about this principle, to experience and to express it in action, in life, on and off the mats.
+All of which aren't simple things to do, but nevertheless, to me, seems like worth the effort.

 Again, please note that this blog can and will only represent my personal views on the subject, based on my personal experience and understanding.
 I highly respect that others may have different views and also may have different goals in Aikido training.
-Aikido is, like everything else, what you make it to be.
+Aikido is, like everything else, what we make it to be.
 The Aikido of O-Sensei was what he made it to be.
-Nevertheless, I try to do my best (within the possibilities of my limited understanding) to follow the directions O-Sensei gave us in his explanations and showed us in his demonstrations.
+Nevertheless, I try to do my best (within the possibilities of my limited understanding and abilities) to follow the directions O-Sensei gave in his explanations and showed in his demonstrations.

-Although most of the things look pretty consistent to me right now, there still are a lot of questions hopefully to be answered in time.
-And just as well as there are, here and there and everywhere, still faults and errors in my practice, most probably there may also most probably be still flaws in the logic of my thinking too.
+Although most of the things look pretty consistent to me right now, there still are a lot of questions hopefully to be answered some time along the way.
+And just as well as there are, here and there and everywhere, still faults and errors in my practice, most probably there may also be still flaws in the logic of my thinking too.
 Anyone to point those out in respectful ways is highly welcome to do so.

 Please enjoy!!